Stenciled St. Patrick’s Day Signs – An Easy Cricut Project

 • Transfer tape

-• Weeding tools: a small scraper, hook weeding tool, and a standard grip mat
+• Weeding tools: a small scraper, a hook weeding tool, and a standard grip mat

 • Scissors

-How to Make Stenciled St. Patty’s Day Sign
+How to Make a Stenciled St. Patty’s Day Sign

 STEP 1:

-To get started, cut your scrap wood to size if needed.
-Here my Lucky Clover sign is 16″ wide x 5″ tall.
-Apply a dark stain.
+To get started, cut your scrap wood to size.
+My Lucky Clover sign board is 16″ wide x 5″ tall.
+Then apply a dark stain.

 Stain applied to raw wood boards before turning them into signs.
 Here I'm using Kona Varathane brand stain which is very dark and will give the base of my signs a richness.